The Bitter End (song): Formats

-"The Bitter End" was released on 10 March 2003 via Elevator Music/Hut Records, the first single to be culled from Sleeping with Ghosts.
+"The Bitter End" was released on 10 March 2003 via Elevator Music/Hut Records, the first single to be taken from the album Sleeping with Ghosts.
 Two CD singles offering differing B-sides were issued, as well as a single in 7-inch vinyl format.
 Later, "The Bitter End" saw inclusion on the November 2004 compilation Once More with Feeling: The Singles.